Rod Lawler: 2014/2015 season

 Lawler qualified for the first ranking tournament of the season, the Wuxi Classic, beating Vinnie Calabrese 5–3.
 In the first round proper, he faced Shaun Murphy who won the match 5–1.
 Lawler failed to qualify for both the Shanghai Masters and the Australian Goldfields Open but then reached the semi-finals of the second Euro Tour (PTC) event, eventually losing 3–4 to Mark Allen in a deciding frame.
 A solid run of results followed, reaching a quarter-final in PTC4 where he eventually lost 3–4 to Robert Milkins, and also reaching the fourth round of the UK Championship where he pulled one back against Mark Allen by beating him 6–4 in the third round, eventually losing 3–6 to Judd Trump.
 Lawler failed to achieve another deep run in a tournament for the rest of the season, but was consistent in qualifying for the main stages of ranking tournaments, and therefore accumulated enough prize money to finish 39th on the rankings list at the end of the season.

 2018/2019 season

 In November 2018, after winning his first round match against Anthony Hamilton at the UK Championships, Lawler was criticised for his slow play by World Snooker Chairman Barry Hearn taking an average of 39.8s per shot.
 Despite this, he reached the quarter final of the Shootout, where players have a limited time (15 seconds for the first five minutes; ten seconds thereafter) to play each shot.

 2022/2023 season

-Rod regained his Main Tour Card in May 2022 by Qualifying in the first of a possible three Q School Events at Sheffield.
-The final qualifying round saw him beat Brandon Sergeant 4-3 which now earns him a two year card.
+Lawler regained his Main Tour Card in May 2022 by qualifying through the first Q School event at Sheffield.
+The final qualifying round saw him beat Brandon Sargeant 4–3 which earned him a two year card.